 One of the challenges has been difficulty attracting and retaining those in training.
 As an incentive to join, the MSP waives membership fees for trainees.
 It is an incredibly valuable experience for residents to be able to network with practicing pathologists.
 For those new in practice, a discount is offered for the first year of membership.

 Executive committee members are encouraged to recruit new members.
 Usually, a couple of new member nominations at each meeting are approved.
-Member recruitment remains a top priority as we work towards finding the most effective method.
+Member recruitment remains a top priority as we work toward finding the most effective method.

 The MSP advertises as the only Massachusetts state pathology organization with member advocacy as a main mission.
 Some of the recent advocacy activities have included the following:

-- There have been occasional targeted fundraising appeals, ie Stark loophole lobbying efforts a few years ago.
+- There have been occasional targeted fundraising appeals, ie, Stark loophole lobbying efforts a few years ago.

 - The MSP hired a lobbyist to help with navigating legislation at the state level, funded jointly by the CAP and MSP.

-- Together with our lobbyist, some members have attended fundraisers for one on one face time with state legislators.
+- Together with our lobbyist, some members have attended fundraisers for one-on-one face time with state legislators.

 All these efforts are designed to attract and retain members by demonstrating the value of membership in the state society.
-The connection with CAP is strong, as many members also serve in the House of Delegates, including the current MSP President Dr. David Gang.
+The connection with the CAP is strong, as many members also serve in the House of Delegates, including current MSP President Dr. David Gang.